CQCL/guppy-docs/README.md

 * FAQs, changelog and migration guides
 * The guppylang [example notebooks](https://github.com/CQCL/guppylang/tree/main/examples) (included via the guppylang submodule)

+The Sphinx docs are written in MyST markdown and rendered with the [myst-nb](https://myst-nb.readthedocs.io/en/latest/) library.
+This variant of markdown supports code cells which are executed at docs build time.
+See the section on [text-based notebooks](https://myst-nb.readthedocs.io/en/latest/authoring/basics.html#text-based-notebooks).
+The docs are styled with the [quantinuum-sphinx](https://github.com/CQCL/quantinuum-sphinx) theme.

+For information on how the landing page is built, see the [landing page README](https://github.com/CQCL/guppy-docs/blob/main/landing/README.md).

+## Testing in C.I.

+The following checks are run when a pull request is opened.

+* Spell checking - spell checking is done using the [typos crate](https://github.com/crate-ci/typos).
+* The sphinx docs build is tested.
+This includes all code snippets and example notebooks.
+If a code snippet throws an error, this will fail the docs build.
+* Link checking (using the [sphinx-linkcheck builder](https://www.sphinx-doc.org/en/master/usage/configuration.html#options-for-the-linkcheck-builder)) - All links in the `sphinx` directory are tested.
+Broken links will cause the C.I. checks to fail.
+* (currently disabled) Sphinx coverage checks using [sphinx.ext.coverage](https://www.sphinx-doc.org/en/master/usage/extensions/coverage.html) - check that all of the public guppylang API is documented.

 ## Building the docs locally

 Requirements: